zeroc-ice/ice/objective-c/BuildInstructions.md

 ### Operating Systems and Compilers

-Ice for Objective-C is currently only supported on OS X and iOS, and was extensively tested using the operating system and compiler versions listed for our [supported platforms][2].
+Ice for Objective-C is currently only supported on macOS and iOS, and was extensively tested using the operating system and compiler versions listed for our [supported platforms][2].